 My paintings are about dreams, memories, things I’ve seen and things that painting foresee.
 They are about the blurry view behind matte windows, and confused swimming pools.
 My paintings are my circumstance.

-My recent paintings address displacement by delving into the various emotional and historical layers of public space and memory and reimagining them back.
-The way social and political changes transform civic spaces is of a particular interest to me.
+In the of Curiosities, I work in layers to emphasize the sense of space and movement in- between.
+I choose a part of my city, a building or a corner of a street that I feel like to take a walk in and I begin reimagining it all over again into my canvas.
+I address displacement delving into emotional and historical layers of public space and memory.
+The way social and political changes transform civic spaces is of particular interest to me.
 I use architectural elements as an entry point.
-Rebuilding the space by recalling vocabulary of the images I have collected and carry within myself.
-I don’t mind if the result grows distant from the reality.
-I celebrate the birth of a fresh space in my paintings that come from the interference of the world I live in now and my disrupted memory of the past.
-I believe that architecture is the self-portrait of our generation.
+Rebuilding a space by recalling the images.
+I don’t mind if the result grows distant from reality.
+I celebrate the birth of a fresh space in my paintings emerging from the interference of the world I live in and my disrupted memory of the past.
+I see the architecture as the self- portrait of our generation.

 Glorious Invasion, 2015

 Most events in Iranian history have been documented in literary rather than visual form.
 Unlike Western Europe, Iran does not have a lengthy or pervasive historical painting tradition.
 In these paintings, I will explore the aftermath of the Mongol invasion of Iran, which is a topic that has been covered extensively in Iranian literature but has not been significantly addressed through the visual arts.